fshowalter/movielog-archive/reviews/inside-out-2015.md

 :imdb_id: tt2096673
 :grade: C
 :backdrop: https://lh6.googleusercontent.com/-GuuS9VFEAzU/VZ8O9f934KI/AAAAAAAAC20/kjjDR_7524c/w1000-rj/inside-out-2015.jpg
-:pull_quote: ""
+:pull_quote: If _Inside Out_ hadn’t been so ambitious, the ending wouldn’t be such a disappointment.
 ---
-_Inside Out_ is an ambitious animated feature.
-It opens inside the mind of a girl named Riley at the moment of her birth.
-We meet Joy, an anthropomorphic emotion.
-Joy is a perky optimist and will serve as our protagonist for the film.
-In voicing her, Amy Poehler manages the near impossible task of being relentlessly optimistic without ever being annoying.
+_Inside Out_ is an ambitious animated feature that opens inside the mind of a newborn girl named Riley.
+There, we meet our protagonist Joy, an anthropomorphic emotion.
+In voicing Joy, Amy Poehler manages the near-impossible feat of being relentlessly optimistic and perky without ever being annoying.

-Soon the rest of Riley’s emotions appear.
-There’s Disgust, Fear, Anger and Sadness.
-Disgust, Fear, and Anger are comic relief, but the film struggles as it tries to introduce Sadness.
-The character comes across as whiney and annoying.

-While the emotions don’t control Riley’s behavior but they do influence it.
-With Joy in control, we watch Riley grow from infant to toddler to pre-teen.
-Her childhood is warm and full of happy memories.

-Then the plot kicks in.
+Soon, Riley’s other core emotions—Disgust, Fear, Anger and Sadness—appear.
+The group operates out of Headquarters, a Space Needle shaped building at the center of Riley’s consciousness.
+Using a pastel-infused command-console that looks equal parts Playskool and Apple, they influence Riley’s behavior.

+Early on, Joy dominates.
+Disgust, Fear, and Anger provide comic relief.
+Riley grows from infant to toddler to pre-teen.
+Outside Headquarters, islands akin to giant amusement parks spring to life.
+These represent Riley’s personality.
+They grow as new happy memories are formed.

+It’s an efficient opening act with one misstep.
+Sadness is frustrating.
+Her actions feel plot-driven and, compared to Joy, her character arc is shallow.

-Riley, now age 11, finds her world turned upside down when her family moves to San Fransisco.
-At first, Joy maintains control and coaxes Riley to look on the bright side of things.
-But a dilapidated house, stressed out parents, a new school, and a moving van that seems to be circumnavigating the globe en-route to San Francisco, begin to take their toll.
+The plot kicks in when Riley, now age 11, finds herself uprooted by a move to San Fransisco.
+At first, Joy coaxes Riley to remain positive.
+But a dilapidated house, frazzled parents, a new school, and a moving van that seems to circumnavigate the globe en-route to San Francisco, take their toll.

-Things get even worse when Joy and Sadness find themselves stranded outside of the control center, thus rendering Riley unable to feel either of their respective emotions.
+Things get even worse when Joy and Sadness find themselves stranded far from Headquarters.
+This renders Riley unable to feel either of their respective emotions.

-From here, the film shifts to an adventure as Joy tries to get herself and Sadness back to headquarters.
-On the way they wander through Riley’s long-term memories and meet her almost-forgotten childhood imaginary friend.
-It’s an inspired deconstruction of the human psyche.
+Now, the film shifts to adventure as Joy struggles to get them back to Headquarters.
+On the way, the pair wander through Riley’s long-term memories and meet her almost-forgotten imaginary friend, Bing Bong.

-But the stakes become much higher as Riley, unable to feel anything but anger, fear and disgust begins lashing out at her parents and friends.
-The representational islands of her personality begin to crumble and fall away into the void.
+Meanwhile, Riley, unable to feel anything but anger, fear and disgust, begins lashing out at her parents and friends.
+As she does, the islands of her personality crumble and fall away into nothingness.

-As Joy becomes more desperate to reach headquarters, the film introduces a scene of profound sadness.
-She finds herself in something of a dumping ground, where memories dissolve into dust and are forgotten.
-We can see joyous images of Riley as a toddler, images of her playing with her imaginary friend.
-In this instant, the film cuts to the heart of the pain of growing up.
-Of the loss of childish innocence.
-I would be lying if I didn’t admit to feeling a little pressure behind my eyes.
-Seriously, Bambi’s mom has nothing on this.

-If this scene is a little disturbing to parents, then another will be equally so to children.
-In an effort to wake Riley up, Joy and Sadness induce a nightmare involving a giant clown that will likely give a fair number of young viewers nightmares of their own.
+As Joy’s desperation to reach Headquarters grows, she and Sadness induce a nightmare involving a giant clown.
+It’s a sequence that will give a fair number of viewers nightmares of their own.

+Soon after, the film offers a scene of unexpected depth.
+Joy and Bing Bong find themselves in a desolate dumping-ground where memories dissolve into dust.
+We see images of young Riley laughing and playing with Bing Bong.
+As these memories dissolve and blow away, Bing Bong himself fades from existence.
+He accepts his fate with a quiet dignity that belies his goofy exterior.
+It’s a poignant moment that forces older viewers to acknowledge the loss of innocence inherit in growing up[^1].

-It’s an impressive film.
-The willingness to tackle complex themes without patronizing the audience is commendable.
-Odds are good you’ll find it a wonderful movie.
+It’s this willingness to tackle complex themes without patronizing the audience that makes _Inside Out_ an impressive film.
+Odds are, you’ll think it a wonderful movie.
 I did.

 Well, almost.

-Here we come to the part of the review where I must issue spoiler warnings.
-I really did like this movie, but to talk about my problem with it, I must talk about the ending in great detail.
-Consider yourself warned.
+To explain my objection, I must discuss the ending.
+Spoiler warning.

 Still here?
 Okay.

-About that ending.
+The film climaxes with Riley, finally able to feel her emotions, crying and hugging her parents.
+As she does, the missing islands of her personality spring back into existence.
+Cut to a short time later.
+Riley is back to her old self.

-It felt disingenuous.
-For a film that felt so honest and true in it’s depiction of the human condition, the ending felt too pat[^1].
+For a film that felt so honest and true in its depiction of the human condition, this felt disingenuous.
 For all the drama of the islands of personality crumbling into the void, a simple hug reconstructs them?
+Exactly as they were?

-We’re lead to believe everything is better than before, new memories are mixes of emotions instead of pure joy.
-Riley is back to her old self.
-Where were the consequences?
-There was a chance here to show Riley adjusting to the move, but at a cost.
-Maybe a part of her never comes back.
-Maybe the relationship with her parents is ever so subtly altered going forward.
+Where are the consequences?

+This was a chance to show Riley adjusting to the move, but at a cost.
+Maybe part of her never comes back.
+Maybe the relationship with her parents is forever altered.
+Maybe when that island returns it’s different, maybe smaller.
 Anything but the saccharine, everything’s okay, bit of fluff we’re given.
+Sure, new memories are now mixes of emotions instead of pure joy, but this is peddled as a wholly positive change.
+Where’s the trade-off?

-I mean, why imply that Riley’s dad moved the family out there to join a start-up?
-Given the time commitments that a start-up requires, and the failure rate amongst them, I thought they were setting up real family struggles.
+Also, why imply that Riley’s dad moved the family out there to join a start-up?
+Given the time demands and failure rates inherit in start-ups, I wondered if they were setting up a real family struggle.
 Maybe even a divorce.

 Now, I hear you.
 That’s way too dark for a Disney movie.
-But is it really?
-This is a movie that had already shown a willingness to frighten it’s younger audience, would showing Riley dealing with parental struggles really be that much more?
-Or, another way, would it be anything a good portion of the audience wasn’t already familiar with?
+But is it?
+The film showed a willingness to frighten it’s younger audience.
+Would parental strife be something a good part of the audience wasn’t already familiar with?

-I liked _Inside Out_, really, I did.
-If it hadn’t been so amazing, I wouldn’t have minded the ending.
-But I don’t think the film can have it both ways.
-It drives home the message that part of growing up is accepting a bit of sadness, but apparently that doesn’t extend to its own ending.
+_Inside Out_ drives home the message that growing up means accepting sadness as a part of life, but can’t apply that to its own ending.

-[^1]: Yes, I realized I just used the phrase ‘the human condition’ in describing an animated film.
-It’s deserved.

-One I’m not sure of the target audience.
-The story follows a young girl named Riley.
+[^1]: Saddest Disney scene I can remember.
+Seriously, Bambi’s mom has nothing on this.